Writer, Roofer and Rugby Player

 Regional Manager, South Central

 Among the crowds at the APEX electronics exposition every winter, Russell Claybrook, the South-Central Regional Sales Manager, is a memorable figure.
-He’s quiet, slender and thoughtful.
-He’s well-known because he’s been working in the electronics industry for decades.
+He’s quiet and thoughtful, but he’s so well-known because he’s been working in the electronics industry for decades.
 In fact, his mother got him started in the industry — but his career took a few twists and turns on the way.

 “It is enormously satisfying to work with a client and develop a new solution that fixes their problem.”Read More...